LinaSachuk/RxJs-In-Practice/README.md

 You will also be familiar with an extended subset of operators that in practice will provide all that you will need for building applications in reactive style using RxJs.

-Have a look at the course free lessons below, and please enjoy the course!
+## Have a look at the course free lessons below, and please enjoy the course!

+What you’ll learn
+Code in Github repository with downloadable ZIP files per section Learn the RxJs library via Practical Examples
+Become familiar with an extended subset of RxJs Operators Understand in detail the core notions of Reactive Programming Learn how to design and build Applications in Reactive style